ryjo1026/plex-landing-page/README.md

 Additionally, I chose two background images for the home page and instruction page from one of my favorite movies and shows.
 I recommend browsing [/r/CineShots](https://www.reddit.com/r/CineShots/) for background images if you like that idea.
 You can change them in the respective .scss files under the ```.hero``` class.

+Editing the JSON and rendering the templates is very easy but if you'd rather just edit the raw HTML it's located  in `index.html` and `access.html`.

 ## Contribution
 This project is open-sourced under the MIT license.
 Feel free to make issues and pull requests for any improvements you want to see.